 What Your Doctor Needs to Know

-In addition to discussing your symptoms, be sure to tell your doctor about any other ways your depression is affecting you.
-This may include your overall ability to function (in work or school, your social life, and your family life).
-This information can go a long way toward helping your doctor evaluate your treatment.
-Remember, the more open you are, the better he or she can help.
+In addition to your symptoms, be sure to tell your doctor how your depression has been affecting your overall ability to function (in work or school, your social life, and your family life).
+Being open with your doctor will help give both of you a more complete picture of your depression.

 Kalene is taking

 Trying to find the right words for talking about your treatment with your doctor?